encode/django-vanilla-views/README.md

                                   |
                                   +-- DeleteView

-Django's generic class-based view implementation is unneccesarily complicated.
+Django's generic class-based view implementation is unnecessarily complicated.

 Django vanilla views gives you all the same functionality, in a vastly simplified, easier-to-use package, including: